char0n/apiary-switch/README.md

 ## Infra

-I've used @facebookincubator/create-react-app to setup the initial repo and it provides everything that we need to rapidly prototype any react concept.
+I've used [@facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app) to setup the initial repo and it provides everything that we need to rapidly prototype any react concept.

 ## Wireframes

 Wireframes were created via https://wireframe.cc.
 Email vladimir.gorej@gmail.com to request access.
+Please refer to the annotations of the wireframe.cc proposal for expected behaviors.
+This code should act as a reference implementation of the wireframes.

 ![Editor](public/img/1-Editor.png)
 ![Search-Focus](public/img/2-Search-Focus.png)